architects-land/minecraft-scaleway-frontend/docs/index.md

   - title: Smart start
     details: Start the server only if needed!
   - title: Automatic shutdown
-    details: Shutdown the server to prevent unwanted cost.
+    details: Shutdown the server to avoid unwanted cost.
 ---